hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 794

-They have rejected the truth when it came to them, but soon they will face the consequences of what they used to ridicule.
+They rejected the truth when it came to them, but soon they will face the consequences of what they used to ridicule.

 # 795